 In this first post on deep mulch gardening, I hope to show you how and why I got started with this method.
 At the end of the season, I will come back and let you know of my results and we can determine if we thought this was a good method for gardening.
 If you would like to see a live video of my garden, you can join my private Facebook group Provident Homesteading and I there is a Facebook Live video I did for the group in there.
 It shows you my backyard and garden and some of my thoughts on both.

 Do you use mulch in your garden?
 Please let us know in the comments below.
+And if you found this post helpful, please share.
 Thanks!